 Try Not to Become Attached to a Particular Leaf

 Try not to become attached to a particular leaf as they don't tend to last as long as leaves on other tropical plants.
 Depending on the specific species, you'll get maybe a few months out of your Alocasia leaves.
 But!
-They're faster growers, so as quick as they are to drop a leaf, they're as fast to grow new ones, and will reward you with many beautiful leaves during their life.
+They're faster growers, so as quickly as they are to drop a leaf, they're as fast to grow new ones, and will reward you with many beautiful leaves during your life.

 So, the Variegated Alocasia (Macrorrhiza Variegata) is a very rare elephant ear plant and is quite different from the typical.
 The incredibly large thickly sculpted glossy green leaves are held upright on dramatically rigid stems.
 This Alocasia will be an interior design object within itself.
-With foliage that is covered in white blotches it is definitely.
+With foliage that is covered in white blotches, it is definitely.

 Header picture: @sighthounds.love.plants